Goddessyndrome/Auto-Rental-Platform/README.md

 * Key Classes & Functionalities:

 Account & User Management:
-a.

 AddNewAccount.java – Handles account creation for users.
-b.

 AddNewAdmin.java – Allows adding new admin users.

 AddNewClient.java – Registers new clients in the system.

 EditUserData.java – Edits user details such as name and contact information.

 ChangePassword.java – Allows users to update their passwords.

 Car Rental Operations:

 AddNewCar.java – Adds a new car to the rental inventory.